OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Instruction Substitution

 This technique replaces standard binary operators like addition or subtraction with more complex representations.
 For example an addition `x = a + b` can be represented as `x = -(-a) - (-b)`.
 However, using the same replacement representation could be easily reversed, so it is recommended to add multiple substitution techniques for a single case and introduce a random factor.
-Nevertheless, this technique is vulnerable to de-obfuscation, but it can still be time consuming depending on the complexity and depth of the substitutions.
+This technique is vulnerable to deobfuscation, but depending on the complexity and depth of the substitutions, applying it can still be time consuming.

 #### Control Flow Flattening